- Home›

 Queue types

-Amazon SQS offers two queue types for different application requirements:
+Open allAmazon SQS offers two queue types for different application requirements:

 Standard Queues

-Unlimited Throughput: Standard queues support a nearly unlimited number of transactions per second (TPS) per API action.
+Unlimited Throughput : Standard queues support a nearly unlimited number of transactions per second (TPS) per API action.

-At-Least-Once Delivery: A message is delivered at least once, but occasionally more than one copy of a message is delivered.
+At-Least-Once Delivery : A message is delivered at least once, but occasionally more than one copy of a message is delivered.

-Best-Effort Ordering: Occasionally, messages might be delivered in an order different from which they were sent.
+Best-Effort Ordering : Occasionally, messages might be delivered in an order different from which they were sent.]

 FIFO Queues

-High Throughput: By default, FIFO queues support up to 300 messages per second (300 send, receive, or delete operations per second).
-When you batch 10 messages per operation (maximum), FIFO queues can support up to 3,000 messages per second.
-If you require higher throughput, you can enable high throughput mode for FIFO on the Amazon SQS console, which will support up to 24,000 messages per second with batching, or up to 2,400 messages per second without batching.
+High Throughput :By default, FIFO queues support up to 3,000 messages per second with batching or up to 300 messages per second (300 send, receive, or delete operations per second) without batching.
+If you require higher throughput, you can enable high throughput mode for FIFO on the Amazon SQS console, which will support up to 70,000 messages per second without batching and even higher with batching.
+For a detailed breakdown of FIFO high throughput mode quotas per region, please see Amazon Web ServicesWS Documentation.

-Exactly-Once Processing: A message is delivered once and remains available until a consumer processes and deletes it.
+Exactly-Once Processing : A message is delivered once and remains available until a consumer processes and deletes it.
 Duplicates aren't introduced into the queue.

-First-In-First-Out Delivery: The order in which messages are sent and received is strictly preserved (i.e. First-In-First-Out).
+First-In-First-Out Delivery : The order in which messages are sent and received is strictly preserved (i.e. First-In-First-Out).

 FIFO queues are designed to enhance messaging between applications when the order of operations and events is critical, or where duplicates can't be tolerated, for example: